netmindz/AuroraDrop-LXP/README.md

 Introduction

 AuroraDrop creates and runs multiple random patterns based on audio input from your PC, and renders them in a sequenced, multi-parallelized, unpredictable flow.
-Thrown in are a few random efects, some image manipulations and complimentary fixed and re-active animations, also borrowed from the Jason's Auroa demo.
+Thrown in are a few random effects, some image manipulations and complimentary fixed and re-active animations, also borrowed from the Jason's Auroa demo.